telefonicaid/fiware-orion/doc/manuals/devel/README.md

 The main program is found in `contextBroker.cpp` and its purpose it to:

 * Parse and treat the command line parameters.
-* Initialize the libraries of the broker,
+* Initialize the libraries of the broker.
 * Especially, setup the service vector (`RestService restServiceV`) that defines the REST services that the broker supports.
 * Start the REST interface (that runs in a separate thread).

 This is the file to go to when adding a command line parameter and when adding